osgi/osgi.enroute.site/_tutorial/030-tutorial_microservice.md

 ## Creating the Project

-Using the [bare-project Archetype](../about/112-enRoute-Archetypes.html#the-project-archetype), in your project root directory (i.e. the directory containing your [`settings.xml` configuration](../about/112-enRoute-Archetypes.html#project-setup-for-snapshot-archetypes)), create the **microservice** project:
+Using the [bare-project Archetype](../about/112-enRoute-Archetypes.html#the-project-archetype), in your project root directory create the **microservice** project:

-    $ mvn -s settings.xml archetype:generate -DarchetypeGroupId=org.osgi.enroute.archetype -DarchetypeArtifactId=project-bare -DarchetypeVersion=7.0.0-SNAPSHOT
+    $ mvn archetype:generate -DarchetypeGroupId=org.osgi.enroute.archetype -DarchetypeArtifactId=project-bare -DarchetypeVersion=7.0.0
 {: .shell }

 with the following values: